Tony Adams: Outside football

 Adams married Jane Shea in 1992, after they met at a nightclub in Islington; the couple had two children together, a son and a daughter.
 They divorced in 1997 amid the couple's substance abuse.
 Following his recovery from alcoholism, Adams married Poppy Teacher in 2004 and had three children together.
 Poppy is a fifth-generation descendent of whisky firm founder William Teacher.

+Adams said that his alcoholism reached its peak in 1996.
+It was common for him to wake up in soiled sheets, having wet the bed.
+During this period, he said he was tormented with self-loathing and hired sex workers to a hotel in central London.

 In September 2000, as a result of his own experiences with alcoholism and drug addiction, Adams founded the Sporting Chance Clinic, a charitable foundation aimed at providing treatment, counselling and support for sports men and women suffering from drink, drug or gambling addictions.
 The clinic is modelled on the substance-abuse rehabilitation facility Crossroads Centre, founded by music artist Eric Clapton.
 The registered charity is supported by Elton John, Kate Hoey, Lee Dixon, Tony Smith, Tony McCoy, and Kelly Holmes.
 Adams' Arsenal testimonial match in May 2002 also raised £500,000 for the foundation.

 During the COVID-19 pandemic, Adams founded Six Mental Health Solutions (SIX MHS), an organisation that provides mental health and addiction services to employees across a range of partnered businesses.
 SIX MHS has since formed partnerships with several organisations, including the building materials company Jewson in 2021, and the Football Writers' Association in 2024.
 He is also a patron of the National Association for Children of Alcoholics (NACOA UK), The Forward Trust, School-Home Support (SHS), and Saving Faces, a facial surgery research foundation.

 In December 2018, Adams was named as the 29th President of the Rugby Football League, replacing politician Andy Burnham; he was succeeded in the honorary role by broadcaster Clare Balding a year later.
 Adams also took part as a celebrity contestant in the twentieth series of Strictly Come Dancing in 2022.
 After partnering with dance professional Katya Jones, the duo placed ninth after Adams was forced to withdraw due to injury.
 Adams also advised novelist Jilly Cooper on her 2023 book Tackle!